WilSegale/NetBreach/linux/README.md

 python3 Hercules.py --uninstall
 ```

-## To use the program type use can use the following commands
+## To use the program you can type the following commands
 ```bash
 python3 Hercules.py --local,
 sudo python3 Hercules.py --global,